Crunch-io/ta-da/content/crunchdb/_index.md

 +++

-Store all your survey data in CrunchDB, our columnar SurveyDBMS, which runs in the AWS cloud and is scale-able to millions of respondents/rows and thousands of variables/columns.
+Store all your survey data in CrunchDB, our columnar SurveyDBMS, which runs in the AWS cloud and scales to millions of respondents/rows and thousands of variables/columns.
 Instantly search across all your datasets.